iVanPan/cordova_weibo/README.md

 ##Notes
 1. This plugin is required cordova-android version >=4.0,so using cordova  5.0.0 or higher is recommended
 2. This plugin should be used after the deviceready event has been fired!!!
-3. <del>If cordova version  <5.1.1,when two cordova plugins are modifying “*-Info.plist” CFBundleURLTypes, only the first added plugin is getting the changes applied.so after installing plugin,please check the URLTypes in your Xcode project.You can find this issue [here](https://issues.apache.org/jira/browse/CB-8007).</del>Update:This Bug is fixed in last cordova version(5.1.1)
+3. ~~If cordova version  <5.1.1,when two cordova plugins are modifying “*-Info.plist” CFBundleURLTypes, only the first added plugin is getting the changes applied.so after installing plugin,please check the URLTypes in your Xcode project.You can find this issue [here](https://issues.apache.org/jira/browse/CB-8007).~~Update:This Bug is fixed in last cordova version(5.1.1)

 ##ISSUES
 1.if you are sharing webpage without weibo app client	,the webpage sharing becomes text sharing.